jsdoc2md/jsdoc-api/README.md

 <a name="module_jsdoc-api"></a>

 ## jsdoc-api
-A programmatic interface for [jsdoc3](https://github.com/jsdoc3/jsdoc) with a few extra features.
+A programmatic interface for [jsdoc3](https://github.com/jsdoc3/jsdoc) with a few features:

-- Provides sync, async (Promise) and streaming interfaces for the two main jsdoc operations ('explain' and 'render documentation').
+- Sync, async (Promise) and streaming interfaces on the two main jsdoc operations ('explain' and 'render documentation').
-- Supply source code via a string, a set of file names or a stream.
+- Takes source code input as a string, a set of file names/globs or a stream.
-- Optional caching, dramatically boosting subsequent run performance on the same input.
+- Optional caching, dramatically boosting run performance on unchanged input.
-- Supports `.html` input files documenting the contained javascript.
+- Supports html input

 **Example**
 ```js